EuropeanTestingConference/europeantestingconference/pages/2020/topics/snippets/fiona-charles.md

 all become more effective leaders in our daily work.

 This workshop is for testers, test managers, test leads — anyone who is or wants to become a test leader.

+Slides: There are no slides for this workshop.